Important: Affected by the Lufthansa strike? Claim up to €600 compensation with Skycop.

 • Receive updates on your claim’s progress.

-• Benefit from a “No win, no fee” policy.
-You only pay if we successfully get your compensation.
+• Benefit from a “No Win, No Fee” policy.
+You only pay if we successfully secure your compensation.

 Let us handle the complexities of your claim while you focus on your future travel plans.